np-ui-lib/np-ui-lib/README.md

 ### [Code for all examples here](https://github.com/NilavPatel/np-ui-package/tree/master/src/app)
 ### [Release Notes](https://github.com/NilavPatel/np-ui-package/tree/master/projects/np-ui-lib/CHANGELOG.md)

-### To Run this example project
+### How to Run this project?
 ````
 Run this command in console, which will create dist folder for library.
 $ ng build np-ui-lib --watch
+Then run below command in new console to copy all scss files.
+$ npm run copy-assets

-Then run below command in another console.
+Then run below command in new console.
 $ ng serve
 ````